-Heights and weights in sourcebooks seem to all stem from the grand-daddy of super-heroes handbooks, the Official Handbook to the Marvel Universe (OHOTMU), back in 1982 – even when done by other publishers.
+Heights and weights in sourcebooks seem to all stem from the grand-daddy of super-heroes handbooks, the Official Handbook to the Marvel Universe (OHOTMU), back in 1982.
+Even when they’re from other publishers.
 They form a mostly coherent system, and our estimates are usually coherent within this system.

 The power of metric

-Since most of our readers live in North America and the UK, we continue to provide measurement in Imperial.
+Since a slim majority of our readers live in North America and the UK, we continue to provide measurement in Imperial.
 For most everywhere else, here are quick equivalence charts for common heights and weights on writeups.org :

 |5’5”||1,65m||110 lbs.||50 Kg|